Aquarium Substrate Amount Calculator

 | Water displacement | installed bed volume x displacement factor | Approximates lost fill volume for dosing and water-change planning. |

-For a 60 cm by 30 cm planted tank with a 5 cm front depth and 8 cm back depth, average depth is 6.5 cm and base volume is 11.7 L. A 5% hardscape allowance leaves about 11.12 L installed bed volume.
+For a 60 cm by 30 cm planted tank with a 5 cm front depth and an 8 cm back depth, average depth is 6.5 cm and base volume is 11.7 L. A 5% hardscape allowance leaves about 11.12 L installed bed volume.
 Adding 15% reserve gives about 12.78 L order volume, which becomes 2 packages when buying 9 L bags.

 Accuracy Notes:

-Use the result as a buying estimate, not as a guarantee that the wet aquarium will hold an exact water volume or that every brand will match a generic density profile.
+Use the result as a buying estimate, not as a guarantee that the wet aquarium will hold an exact display volume or that every brand will match a generic density profile.
 Substrate mass and coverage vary with grain size, moisture, void space, compaction, rinsing loss, and how firmly the product is packed in the bag.

 - Measure inside glass dimensions rather than outside trim or advertised gallon size.